ralphcasipe1/just-do-the-testing/README.md

 });
 ```

-The test runner would output this eligibly and readable for technical and non-technical people.
+The test runner would output this eligibly thus increasing the readability for BOTH technical and non-technical people.

 ### Section 1.3: Describe expectations in a product language: use BDD-style assertions

-Coding your tests in a declarative-style allow the reader to get the grab instantly without spending even a single brain-CPU cycle.
+Coding your tests in a declarative-style allow the reader to get the gist instantly without spending more time to digest the information.

+> **💡 TAKE NOTE**
+>
-Base on the examples above we are structuring our tests via BDD-style.
+> Base on the examples above we are structuring our tests via BDD-style.

 **😞 BAD**
 ```javascript